jgoldfar/octave-docker/README.md

 ## Container Descriptions

-* `debian` contains an Octave installation on top of Debian Stretch
+* `latest` contains an Octave installation on top of Debian Stretch, without GUI components

+* `gui` is the same as above, including GUI components.
+Run `./run-gui.sh` to start the Octave GUI.

+* `base` is a base image for Octave software compilation.